-Jane Andrianova is a registered outfitter guide in the state of Oregon and is certified in CPR and First Aid.
+Jane Andrianova is certified in CPR and First Aid.

 This business operates under special use permit with Shasta-Trinity National Forest.
 In accordance with Federal law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, disability, and reprisal or retaliation for prior civil rights activity.
 (Not all prohibited bases apply to all programs.)